India bolsters search for 20 still missing after Himalayas avalanche

 And last week, renowned US ski mountaineer Hilaree Nelson's body was found on the slopes of Nepal's Manaslu peak after she went missing skiing down the world's eighth-highest mountain.

-On the day of Nelson's accident, an avalanche hit on the 8,163m mountain, killing Nepali climber Anup Rai and injuring a dozen others who were later rescued.
+On the day of Ms Nelson's accident, an avalanche hit on the 8,163m mountain, killing Nepalese climber Anup Rai and injuring a dozen others who were later rescued.